diyang99/diyang99.github.io/_pages/about.md

  -->

 <!-- <img id="projimg" src="../assets/img/profile.jpg" alt="graph" height="30%" width="30%" align='left'/> -->
-I am currently a Master student at Dartmouth College, majoring in Computer Science with concentration in Digital Arts, advised by Professor <a nonsmooth="1" href="https://faculty.cc.gatech.edu/~bozhu/" class="">Bo Zhu</a> in Visual Computing Lab.
+I am currently a Master student at Dartmouth College, majoring in Computer Science with concentration in Digital Arts, advised by Professor <a nonsmooth="1" href="https://faculty.cc.gatech.edu/~bozhu/" class="">Bo Zhu</a>.

 Before coming to Dartmouth, I received my Bachelor of Science with First-Class Honors in Mathematics and Computer Science from McGill University.
-It was my fortune to work with Professor <a nonsmooth="1" href="https://www.cs.mcgill.ca/~kry/" class="">Paul Kry</a> and Professor <a nonsmooth="1" href="https://www.math.mcgill.ca/jcnave/" class="">Jean-Christophe Nave</a> on numerical method for physics-based simulation during my undergraduate studies.
+It was my fortune to work with Professor <a nonsmooth="1" href="https://www.cs.mcgill.ca/~kry/" class="">Paul Kry</a> and Professor <a nonsmooth="1" href="https://www.math.mcgill.ca/jcnave/" class="">Jean-Christophe Nave</a> on numerical methods for physics-based fluid simulation during my undergraduate studies.

-My research interests lie in <b>computer graphics</b>, especially in physics-based animation, around which I would like to explore more topics on computational physics, machine learning and visual scene understanding.<a nonsmooth="1" href="../assets/pdf/cv20240320.pdf" class="">[CV]</a><br />
+My research interests lie in computer graphics, where I am eager to integrate learning and neural technologies to explore more topics, particularly around physics-based animation, visual scene understanding, and computational design.<a nonsmooth="1" href="../assets/pdf/cv20241120.pdf" class="">[CV]</a><br />

 ---
 <br />